nggit/tremolo-docs/configuration.md

 ### reuse_port
 The default is `True`.

-### locks
-The default is `16`.
-Please read [Inter-process Synchronization](inter-process-sync.html#multiple-shared-resources).

-Note that this setting is not available in ASGI server mode.

 ### worker_num
 The default is `1`.

+### thread_pool_size
+Number of executor threads per worker/process.
+Mainly used in [synchronous handlers](/tremolo-docs/handlers.html#synchronous-handlers) as well to assist [Inter-process Synchronization](/tremolo-docs/inter-process-sync.html#multiple-shared-resources).

+The default is `5`.

 ### limit_memory
 Restart the worker if this limit (in KiB) is reached (Linux-only).